grzesiek-galezowski/driver-pattern-demo/DriverInFunctionalHttpApiTests/README.md

 * The biggest advantage is that it brings the test very close to a statement of intention - when done well, driver pattern removes a lot of noise from the test body.
 This may improve readability of the tests and (at some point) the ability to create new scenarios without digging through a lot of low-level code.
 * Driver provides an alternative to a TestBase approach, which I personally find usually ends up as unstructured and coincidence-driven trash bin for stuff the team wants out of the test body.
+* Driver is a pattern that is mostly independent of technology, type of product, testing framework and architectural level

 ## Driver pattern - disadvantages